 Here is a bicep workout to try the next time you want to exercise your arms.
 This can be a bicep workout without weights or using soup cans.
 It can definitely be an awesome bicep workout with dumbbells.
 Below is a handy breakdown chart that you can use to keep track of how many reps to do for each set:

 |Workout||Number of Sets||Lower Weight or Bodyweight (if applicable)||Heavy Weight|

 |Reverse EZ Bar Curl||3||8-12 reps||6-10 reps|

 - Order of your Exercise: Some of these exercises target multiple muscles whereas others just target one muscle.
 Utilize compound exercises like chin ups and cable curls as warm up exercises to stimulate all the muscles.
 On the other hand, you may want to fatigue the muscles individually with concentration curls and incline dumbbell curls.
 Save the compound exercises for the end to really shred your muscles.
 Regardless of which order you choose, remember to diversify your workouts by switching out the workouts and their order.

 We hope this article inspires you to try these workouts!
 If you want to really improve your biceps, this workout was complied to highlight the essentials to meeting your goals.
-Use the list of exercises above and tailor the amount of weight and number of repetitions.
-You can have the biceps you have been hoping to achieve in no time.
+Use the list of exercises above and tailor the amount of weight you add as well as the number of repetitions to help you achieve your goal.
+Before you know it, you’ll have the biceps you’ve been hoping for.

 Which exercise above do you think can give you the biggest gains in your biceps?
 The compound exercises like the chin up?
 Or do you think the single-muscle exercises like the concentration curl are better?
 Chat with us about it in the comments.